-If you are new to exercise or looking to start a gym membership, you may ask yourself “how often do I need to work out to lose weight and see results?”
+If you are new to exercise or looking to start a Fitness membership, you may ask yourself “how often do I need to work out to lose weight and see results?”
 The short answer is this, more is better.
-However, a specific strategy should be used to optimize your efforts at the gym and this article will help you know what type of exercise you should do each day at the gym.
+However, a specific strategy should be used to optimize your efforts at the gym and this article will help you know what type of exercise you should do with your gym workout calendar.
 As a personal trainer focused in helping adults lose weight by burning fat, the following guidelines will be geared towards fat loss.
-Here is the general breakdown for what to do at the gym depending on how many days per week you plan to exercise.
+Here is the general breakdown for what to do depending on how many days per week you plan to exercise with your.

 One gym day per week:

 Better do a full body workout and touch on your upper body, lower body, and core with 30 minutes of resistance training.
 This should be followed by 30 minutes of cardio training.
 Your effort needs to be intense to the point where a full conversation is impossible but a few words may be spoken if needed.
 When going to the gym one day per week expect to feel sore from every workout.
 One workout per week can help you maintain your progress for a short time and I recommend this during your very busy times of the year.
 Do not expect to make much progress in changing your body.

 The maintenance zone!
 Two awesome workout each week lasting an hour to an hour and a half will allow you to maintain your current fitness level.
 This is the dream zone for clients who dislike working out but want to look good.
 Both gym sessions should include full body resistance training followed by 30 minutes of cardio at the end of your resistance workout.